SuperDARNCanada/backscatter/docs/index.rst

 Once successfully imported, you can start using package contents in your scripts.

 If installed, backscatter can also be used in a command line way that can be used for batch processing, or as a replacement for RST commands in current scripts.
-For example, to use fitacf as a utility from command line we can run ``python -m backscatter.fitacf.fitacf in_file out_file`` from anywhere.
+For example, to use fitacf as a utility from command line we can run ``python -m backscatter.fitacf in_file out_file`` from anywhere.